dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 machines.

-The most portable and flexible way to use Docker on non Linux hosts is to use whole-system virtualization commonly know as virtual machines.
+The most portable and flexible way to use Docker on non Linux hosts is to use whole-system virtualization commonly know as virtual machine.
 My personal favourite is VirtualBox.
 It can run on so many different hosts and supports large number of guest operating systems including Linux.